Founded in 1963 to “study nature and promote its conservation” West Oxfordshire Field Club is a natural history society based in Witney, Oxfordshire.

 We have had a full programme of walks during the summer.
 We shall resume our indoor meetings on 1 October 2021.

 If you intend to come to the indoor meetings please respect current Covid guidance and please do not come if you have any symptoms.
-There will be no tea or coffee but please feel free to bring your own non-alcoholic refreshments.
+We would prefer you to wear face coverings.
+Some windows and doors in the hall will be open to ensure good ventilation – please wrap up warm.